Menu

 I should wrap this up just with the observations on the human head, but in class I'd often include some other examples of the power, and significance, of form as an element of art.
 Some of these I'll cover again in a post on biomorphic shapes, but consider what cellular and multicellular life forms consist of; enclosures, erections and sphincters.

 Paul Arden, working for Saatchi and Saatchi created an astonishing series of adverts for the cigarette called Silk Cut which turned it into the best selling brand for women.
 There can be little doubt as to what the this image of a 'slit' in fabric below alludes to; a silk cunt.
-However, we apparently pay little conscious attention to advertising and so few of us notice how it affects us at a subconscious visceral level.
-This lack of attention is probably what makes it work so effectively in our consumer choices.
+However, we apparently pay so little conscious attention to advertising images few of us notice how they affect us at a subconscious and visceral level.
+This lack of attention is probably what makes advertising work so effectively in manipulating our consumer choices.

-Below again is another clever poster for Lars Von Trier's film.
-These are powerful and suggestive visual forms whether we are actually aware of what they suggest or not.
+Below is a clever poster for Lars Von Trier's film.
+These are powerful and suggestive visual forms whether we are actually aware of what they suggest or not. ()

 To indicate how valuable forms are to a brand, I'd often show automobiles.
 Some would be high end and some low end.
-But it is often the shape of a car, a Jag, a Merc, a Cadillac, a Rolls, or the shape and design of some specific design component of them, like the grill, that defines the brand.
-Grills on family cars are often passive and pleasant but in sportier models, or trucks, often snarling and aggressive.
+But it is often the shape of a car, a Jag, a Merc, a Cadillac, a Rolls, or the shape and design of some specific component of them, like the grill, that defines the brand.
+Grills on family cars are often passive, 'smiling' and pleasant but in sportier models, or trucks, often snarling and aggressive.
 This old VW ad, which I remember seeing regularly as a teen in magazines, makes a nice comparison to the film poster above.
-Arguably both are neither shapes or forms in that they are vectors, or lines, or curves, however they allude to a shape and therefore appear to describe form, as in a drawing.
+This ad alludes to the power and propriety of a shape and therefore appear to describe form, as in a drawing.

 You should know the shape of the Citreon, if you're of a certain age.
 Often regarded as one of the finer auto designs.
 It is often used in the advertising of other products for the design prestige associated with the form.
 But look closely in the ad below; there is a motif that is a 2D form, a series of shapes which, if you're Canadian, should suggest something you are quite familiar with.